dotnet/docs-maui/docs/user-interface/handlers/customize.md

 }
 ```

-The `HandlerChanged` event fires after the handler for a cross-platform control has been created, signalling that the corresponding native control is available for use.
-Therefore, the event handler for this event is where any native event subscriptions should be performed.
-Doing so involves casting the `NativeView` property of the handler to the type, or base type, of the native control so that native events can be accessed.
+The `HandlerChanged` event fires after the native control that implements the cross-platform control has been created and initialized.
+Therefore, its event handler is where native event subscriptions should be performed.
+This requires casting the `NativeView` property of the handler to the type, or base type, of the native control so that native events can be accessed.
 In this example, the `OnHandlerChanged` event subscribes to the native control's `FocusChange` event.

 The `OnFocusChange` event handler accesses the native control for the `Entry` and sets its background color as the control gains and loses focus.

-The `HandlerChanging` event fires before an existing handler is removed from a cross-platform control, before a new handler for a cross-platform control is created.
-Therefore, the event handler for this event is where any native event subscriptions should be removed, and other cleanup, should be performed.
+The `HandlerChanging` event fires before the existing handler is removed from the cross-platform control, and before the new handler for the cross-platform control is created.
+Therefore, its event handler is where native event subscriptions should be removed, and other cleanup should be performed.
 The `HandlerChangingEventArgs` object that accompanies this event has `OldHandler` and `NewHandler` properties, which will be set to the old and new handlers respectively.
 In this example, the `OnHandlerChanging` event removes the subscription to the native `FocusChange` event.

-### Using platform-specific folders and files
+### Using partial classes

-Rather than using compiler preprocessor directives to conditionally compile your app, it's also possible to organize your platform code using platform-specific folders and files.
+Rather than using compiler preprocessor directives to conditionally compile your app, it's also possible use partial classes to organize your control customization code into platform-specific folders and files.
+With this approach, your customization code is separated into a cross-platform partial class, and a platform-specific partial class.
+The following example shows the cross-platform partial class:

-The code-behind file containing the event handlers for the `HandlerChanged` and `HandlerChanging` events is shown in the following example, which partial methods and partial classes to organize code to customize the `Entry` control on Android:

 ```csharp
 using System;